 Many real-world applications in security, surveillance, and reconnaissance tasks require multiple targets to be monitored using mobile sensors.
-We have shown that the general version of this problem is NP-complete, and thus intractable.
+We have shown that this problem is NP-complete, and thus intractable.
 We then presented a distributed approach that is based upon high-level control provided through the ALLIANCE formalism, combined with lower-level attractive and repulsive force fields, and a target seeking system.
-Empirical investigations of the local force-field portion of our proposed cooperative control approach on both simulated and physical robot teams have been presented.
+This approach enables the execution of tasks in strongly cooperative application domains.
+Empirical investigations of portions of our cooperative control approach have been presented on both the simulated robots and the physical robot team.
+To our knowledge, no previous work related to the CMOMMT problem has been implemented on actual robots.

-Continuing and future work includes completing the implementation on both the simulated and physical robot teams and the development of an automatic generation of $\infty$ -search schedules.
+Continuing and future work includes completing the implementation on both the simulated and physical robot teams and the development of an automatic generation of search schedules for times when the observers do not perceive any targets.
 We also desire to prove the effectiveness of our approach, as compared to the optimal solution.
-Additional related research includes extending the work to apply to polygons with holes, to robots that differ in their sensing and movement capabilities, and addressing the subproblems of the physical tracking of targets (e.g. using vision, sonar, IR, or laserrange) and the prediction of target movements.
+Additional related research includes extending the work to apply to more complex environments, to robots that differ in their sensing and movement capabilities, and to address the subproblems of the physical tracking of targets (e.g. using vision, sonar, IR, or laserrange) and the prediction of target movements.

-8 Acknowledgements
+Acknowledgements

+Thanks are extended to Brad Emmons, of Albion College, for implementing the local control methodology on the simulated and the physical robot team.
 This research was funded by the Office of Engineering Research, Basic Energy Sciences (directed by Dr. Oscar Manley), of the U.S. Department of Energy, under contract No. DE-AC05-96OR22464 with Lockheed Martin Energy Research Corporation.